The Blood Opera Sequence: Plot summary

-Personal Darkness
+Personal Darkness (1993)

 Personal Darkness was published in 1993 as the second book in The Blood Opera Sequence.

 Plot summary

 From the bookjacket: "Emerging from the burned remains of their old home, the ancient, elegant Scarabae ready themselves for a new life of seduction and feasting, until little Ruth ignites a blaze of chaos through the streets of London that threatens them all."

-Darkness, I
+Darkness, I (1994)

 Released in 1994, Darkness, I is the third book in the series.

 Plot summary

 Anna and other children are kidnapped by an immortal named Cain.

 Reviews

 Publishers Weekly criticized the novel, saying, "Although filled with mystery and foreboding, the story takes too long to gel" and that the narrative is "mired in a decadence that impedes forward momentum."

-Library Journal, however, says "Lee mesmerizes the reader with her exquisite rhythm as she tells a complex tale of adventure permeated with surreal and erotic images."
+Library Journal, however, wrote, "Lee mesmerizes the reader with her exquisite rhythm as she tells a complex tale of adventure permeated with surreal and erotic images."

 Other works

 In addition to the novels, Lee has written a separate short story set in the same world, titled "Scarabesque, The Girl Who Broke Dracula."